CNN Did Not Alter A Photo Of Fort Lauderdale Shooter Esteban Santiago ‘To Make The Shooter Look More White’ [Debunked]

 Snopes also noted that they were able to find no evidence of tampering in the photos from CBS, or those of any other outlet.

-Hoft’s story on The Gateway Pundit apparently originated with a tweet from Twitter user @alphakangz, a 228-follower account which has only existed since November and seems mostly to consist of right-wing conspiracy theories, including the now-infamous “PizzaGate”.
+Hoft’s story on The Gateway Pundit apparently originated with a tweet from Twitter user @alphakangz, a 228-follower account which has only existed since November and seems mostly to consist of right-wing conspiracy theories, including the now-infamous “PizzaGate.”
 Hoft reached out to The Daily Beast shortly after their story was published to indicate that he had taken down his post, replacing it with “UPDATE — THIS MAY BE A DIFFERENT ESTEBAN SANTIAGO.”

 But other versions of the story based on Hoft’s remain up and continue to circulate through social media, in spite of the fact that it is demonstrably false on multiple levels.
 CNN did not alter a picture of Fort Lauderdale shooter Esteban Santiago to make him “look more white,” had not posted any pictures of him at the time that they were accused of altering those photos, and the photo in question is not even a picture of the correct Esteban Santiago.

-Note: Update: It turns out that this isn’t the first time that The Gateway Pundit has thrown this accusation at CNN.
-Again according to Snopes, back in 2015, they published a near-identical story alleging that CNN had altered a photo of Umpqua shooter Chris Harper-Mercer to make him look white; that story was also proven false.